 Disney Hotel Perks – Benefits of a Disneyland Hotel

 Extra Magic Hours – This is the main selling point as far as perks go.
-On certain days the parks are opened early for one hour, for Disney Hotel Guests.
-Queues are minimal and the park quiet and relaxed, quite unlike any other time of day.
+On certain days the parks are opened early for half an hour exclusively for Disney Hotel Guests.
+Queues are minimal and the park is quiet and relaxed, quite unlike any other time of day.
 It really is a special perk.
-Unlike Over in Florida, there are only 2,500ish hotel rooms available amongst the Hotels owned by Disney at the Resort so even at full capacity it’s a fraction of the full capacity of the parks.
+Unlike over in Florida, there are only 2,500ish hotel rooms available amongst the Hotels owned by Disney at the Resort so even at full capacity it’s a fraction of the full capacity of the parks.
 In Dinsey World, there are over 30,000 Disney guests so Extra Magic Hours can actually be times to avoid (head to another park) as the Disney guests flock to the Magic hour park.
 This happens far less in Cali and an early rise is rewarded with an empty park and bagging a good few rides before the main gates open.

 It is worth noting that as of 2019 Star Wars: A Galaxies Edge is not open for the Extra Magic Hours or Magic Morning, this will probably change at some point but for now you are limited to the main park area.